a mostly...

 ANTI-CAPITALIST

-Cristina was adamant against the use of macadamia shells or other abrasive exfoliators.
-There is Gommage and there are other physical exfoliating products. - However Gommage products are expensive, and many exfoliators come with acids. -
+Cristina Radu was adamant against the use of macadamia shells or other abrasive exfoliators.
+There is gommage (a honey and fine sugar scrub) and there are other physical exfoliating products. - However gommage products are expensive, and many other exfoliators come with acids. -

 I eventually came to just buying Jojoba beads.
 They're round wax balls, that become softer as they melt on your skin when you exfoliate with them.